 New Zealand Student Visas

-Anyone enrolling as an international student on a course of study lasting three months or more in New Zealand must apply for a student visa.
+Anyone enrolling as an international student on a course lasting three months or more in New Zealand will need a student visa.
 Here are the key things to know

 What visa will I need to study?

 Is there an age limit?

 Can I still get a student visa if I’ve already used my working holiday visa for New Zealand?